 With the holiday season approaching, some science-minded kids may include a telescope on their wish lists.
 Is a telescope a good Christmas gift?
 Some telescopes are naughty while others are nice.
 Learn which is which in this segment.

 Often called "The Seven Sisters," this beautiful and distinctive star cluster catches the attention of novice stargazers.
 The cluster is also surrounded by a rich mythology.
 We'll take a closer look at the Pleiades during this show.

 *Please not these topics comprise about 10-15 minutes of the total show length of approximately 30-45 minutes; the bulk of the show continues to consist of the current evening sky tour.
 Visitors are welcome and encouraged to ask questions at the end of the presentation.

 All shows start at 7:00 PM.
-Tickets are free and will be handed out at the door on a first come basis (one ticket per person).
+Tickets are free and will be handed out at the door at 6:00 pm on a first come basis (one ticket per person).
 All shows are free-of-charge, however, we will graciously accept any donation of dry or canned goods for a local food pantry.